 Failing_noopoperation implements a No-op, which always fails at application time, and should never appear in applied blocks.
 This operation allows end-users to sign arbitrary messages which have no computational semantics.

-To ensure responsible use of computation resources of other nodes, and also to encourage active participation in the consensus protocol, users pay fees to bakers for including (some of) their operations in blocks.
+To ensure responsible use of computation resources of other nodes, and also to encourage active participation in the consensus protocol, users pay fees to bakers for including their operations in blocks.
 For example, fees are paid to a baker for operations such as a transaction or a revelation of a public key.

 See also burn.